From Detroit to Berlin and beyond, this list showcases some of the best techno songs the world has ever known.

 Year of release: 1992

 This is perhaps the most recognisable track on this list with arguably the most catchy hook.
 ‘Get Ready For This’ is the ultimate feel-good dance techno track with a riff you can sing along to just as easily as the words.
 The track can be credited with bringing elements of techno to a wider audience.
+The song was especially popular in Europe, reaching the top ten in several countries.

 2 Unlimited are a Belgian/Dutch act who have scored a whopping sixteen international hits and sold eighteen million records worldwide.
 The tracks from the duo have received so much love over the years partly contributed by them being used in many American sporting events such as the NBA and NHL.